Video Logo Retrieval based on local Features: Video Logo Retrieval via

-The Estimation Stage is applied to refine the estimates.
-A cross analysis of all video images in all scenes is used to determine which (if any) of the target images occur in each video scene.
-The output of the recognition stage is the raw distributions of matching probabilities between scene images $X_1, X_2, ...
-X_M$ each target images $T_j$.
+The refinement stage conducts a cross analysis of adjacent video images to determine which target images are present.
 Within a single continuous scene, it is expected that targets will generally persist for a significant number of frames; it is unreasonable for a target to appear, disappear, and re-appear in a short time.
-Thus the raw distributions may be smoothed by this assumed continuity over time.
-Assume that a sequence of video images $X_i$ lie in the same scene G. Three parameters are developed to smooth the estimation of the probabilities within the scene: the minimum stand time $t_{stand}$, the maximum lost time $t_{lost}$ and the generalized likelihood ratio test threshold $\beta$.
-These are illustrated in Fig.\ref{Estimation_stage}.
+Thus the raw matching result should be smoothed by this assumed continuity over time.
+Suppose that a sequence of video images $X_i$ lie in a scene.
+We develop two parameters to smooth the estimation scores and improve the matching result: the minimum stand time $t_{s}$ and the maximum lost time $t_{l}$.
+This cross analysis process is illustrated in Fig. \ref{Estimation_stage}.